JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 7. Use your button combo to load up `rosalina menu` (default is usually `L+Down+select`) and enable `plugin loader` if it isn't already and then load up your game

 - If you get a green screen during load then it worked
-- To open CTRPluginFramework menu press `select` once in-game
+- To open CTRPluginFramework menu press `select` once in-game and click on `Action Replay` button to see the cheats.

 \--